curiousest/curiousest.github.io/_posts/2020-01-31-fitness-noob.md

 This was the biggest failure in my fitness journey.

-So much of diet centers around controlling the calories/protein you eat.
+So much of diet centers around controlling the calories + protein you eat.
 Your body is bad at telling you what you need to eat to bulk or cut.
 Your intuition for your stomach will be off, but you can build an intuition for the numbers.
 Counting calories is so boring.
 Just do it.

 #### How do you count the calories/protein you eat?

 Use the [myfitnesspal](https://www.myfitnesspal.com/food/search) app or website to find the calorie counts of food.
 Once you've recorded your regular meals and days, you can reuse the past.
 For example, "My cereal meal is 600kcal.
 Today I added an apple and ate half as much, so it's 350kcal."
 The data you collect will tell you what must change.

-#### How do you figure out target calories/protein?
+#### How do you figure out target calories + protein?

 Talk to a dietician or personal trainer and give them data: calorie consumption, fitness tracker, and weight change.